rebcabin/tangledown/README.md

 Markdown renders `block` tags verbatim when they appear in the contents of `noweb` or `tangle` tags.
 This is good for humans, who will think

-> AHA!, this `block` refers to some code in a `noweb` tag with the same name that I can read some other place and time.
+> AHA!, this `block` refers to some code in a `noweb` tag with the same name.
+I can read all the details of that code later, when it will make more sense, after I've understood the big picture.

 > This here beautifully written document I'm reading right now is making it easy for me to understand the big picture first, because it's breaking things up like this.
 Thank you, kindly, author!
 Without you, I'd be awash in details, I'd get tired and cranky before understanding the big picture!

-That's exactly what you want for humans: talk about something, show the pieces by name and how they fit togeth,er, without necessarily defining all the details firt
+That's exactly what you want for humans: talk about something, name the pieces, show how they fit together, without necessarily defining all the details firt

 See, I'll prove it to you.
-Here is the code for all of `tangledown.py` itself.
+Below is the code for all of `tangledown.py` itself.
 You can understand this without understanding the _implementations_ of the sub-pieces, just getting an idea of _what_ they do from the names of the `block` tags.
 READ THE NAMES IN THE BLOCK TAGS to get the big picture.

-The whole program is in the function `tangle_all`.
-All we do there is loop over all the lines in the input and substitute something wherever we see a `block` tag.
-What do we substitute?
-The contents of a `noweb` tag with the same name as the name mentioned in the `block` tag.
-The code will create the subdirectories needed, so if you tangle to file `foo/bar/baz/qux.py,` the code creates the directory chain `./foo/br/baz/` if it doesn't exist.

-The code will also accumulate output for files mentioned more than once in the input.
-If you tangle to `qux.py` here and then also tangle to `qux.py` somewhere else, the second tangle won't overwrite the first, but append to it.

-You can run Tangldedown as a script or  import it as a module.
-We get that hybrid vigor by the standard Python trick of testing `__name__` against `"__main__"`.

-Now, if you're reading this here README.md as a Jupyter notebook in Jupytext (as explained above), you'll see a little tiny cell just before the code below and just after the code below.
+DON'T DELETE THE TINY CELLS before and after the code (if you're reading this as a Jupyter notebok with Jupytext)

 The code is in _the contents of_ the `tangle` tag.
-The _contents_ of any tag `foo` is the stuff between the opening tag `<foo>` and the closing tag `</foo>`.
-I know, we use the word _tag_ to mean three things: the opener `<foo>`, the closer `</foo>`, or the entire magilla between the opener `<foo>` and the closer `</foo>`.
+The _contents_ of the `tangle` tag is the stuff between the opening tag `<tangle ...>` and the closing tag `</tangle>`.
+I know, we use the word _tag_ to mean three things: the opener `<tangle ...>`, the closer `</tangle>`, or the entire magilla between the opener `<tangle ...>` and the closer `</tangle>`.
 Forgive us, will you?
 I'm not sure any literature on HTML, XML, or SGML is any better about that nomenclature.
+By the way, the contents of _any_ tag `foo` is the stuff between the opener `<foo>` and the closer `</foo>`.

 The notebook won't render `<tangle ...>`, but will render the contents between `<tangle ...>` and `</tangle>` and will represent `<tangle ...>` and `</tangle>` with tiny cells.
 Those tiny cells contain the all-important `tangle` start and end taglets (see, there I invented a disambiguating word).

-DON'T DELETE THE TINY CELLS (if you're reading this as a Jupyter notebok with Jupytext)
+The blank line after the opener `<tangle ...>` and the blank line before the closer `</tangle>` just assist the Markdown renderer to display the contents with syntax coloring.

 <tangle file="tangledown.py">